ocaml/ocaml.org/data/tutorials/getting-started/gs_07_operators.md

 This is defined in the [Prefix and infix symbols](https://v2.ocaml.org/releases/5.1/htmlman/lex.html#sss:lex-ops-symbols) section of The OCaml Manual.

 Tips:
   * Don't define wide scope operators.
-Restrict their scope to module or function.
+Restrict their scope to module or function
   * Don't use many of them
   * Before defining a custom binary operator, check if the symbol is not already used.
 This can be done in two ways
     - By surrounding the candidate symbol with parentheses in UTop and see if it responds with a type or `Unbound value`